Algae and Your Pond

 The most effective methods of planktonic algae (green water) control is ultraviolet sterilization.
 PERIOD!

 The many advantages of UV sterilization make it a very attractive option for algae control.
 First, it is a physical treatment, so it does not change the water chemistry of the pond.
 Second, it is very easy to install.
 Third, the treatment takes place outside the pond, away from the fish and plants.
 A properly sized and installed a UV light is a 100% fix for green water!
 For this reason I consider them a must for all ponds.

 Filamentous & String Algae

 Attached filamentous algae and/or string algae can be seen growing on the rocks of a waterfall or on the sides and bottoms of the pond.
-The growth of these types of algae results from high levels of nutrients, carbon dioxide, and the catalyst, the sun's energy, and lack of Koi or overfeeding.
+The growth of these types of algae results from high levels of nutrients, carbon dioxide, and the catalyst, the sun’s energy, and lack of Koi or overfeeding.
 Methods of controlling these algae include increased shade, reducing the frequency of fish feedings, and practical water changes.
 One of the best ways to control string algae inside the pond when Koi are concerned is to stop or reduce the feeding of the Koi.
 This will force them to eat the algae, and thus keep it cropped down to a normal level.
-String algae is simply carpet algae that has grown long and stringy.
-All ponds will and should have carpet algae, but you don't want it to get long and stringy.
-So when Koi are concerned the best thing to do is stop or reduce the feeding of the Koi as soon as you see the carpet algae starting to grow.
+String algae is simply one of many many species of algae that grows in most ponds and has grown long and stringy.
+All ponds will and should have carpet algae that grows on all the surfaces under the water.
+You don’t want it to get long and stringy if it is the species that grows long and stringy.
+So when Koi are concerned the best thing to do is stop or reduce the feeding of the Koi as soon as you see the algae starting to grow/lengthen.

 Algae is not all bad